-ITS is the central coordinating department for computerized instruction, research, and administrative computer functions of the University.
-If a change in or addition to programming services is desired, a request must be submitted, in writing, to the Associate Vice President for Information Technology Services.
-The request shall state in detail the change in service desired and shall be signed by the fiscal agent of the requesting unit.
-Academic computing support requests should be brought to the attention of the Director of Academic Computing, or if clarification is needed, the request should be discussed with a member of the staff within the Academic Computing Division of ITS.
+Information Technology Services is the central coordinating department for computerized instruction, research, and administrative functions of the university.
+If a change in or addition to programming or networking services is desired, a request must be submitted, in writing, to the Associate Vice President for Information Technology Services.
+The request shall state in detail the change in service desired and shall be signed by the Fiscal Agent of the requesting unit.
+Academic computing support requests should be brought to the attention of the Director of Academic Computing, or if clarification is needed, the request should be discussed with a member of the staff within the Academic Computing Division of Information Technology Services.

-ITS staff shall not be responsible for initiating changes in administrative mainframe applications; however, they do maintain the right to make suggestions.
+Information Technology Services staff shall not be responsible for initiating changes in administrative mainframe applications; however, they do maintain the right to make suggestions.
 Applications shall be revised when systems software requires it or when hardware that is necessary for processing reaches obsolescence.